-Upgrade that 50 cent packet of instant ramen with something besides bacon and eggs but just as flavorful with these 21 easy vegan hacks.
+Upgrade that 50 cent packet of instant ramen with something besides bacon and eggs.
+These 21 vegan hacks are easy to do with simple ingredients.

 While you can make ramen from scratch, we all know it’s so much easier to plop open a package of instant ramen and have a meal ready in minutes.